 Fungal disease is another potential cause that you need to be aware of.
 When a rhododendron has a fungal disease, it’s going to get dark brown spots on its leaves.

 Eventually, the leaves are going to start to curl, but the dark brown spots should appear well before that.
-You’ll need to take a look at the rhododendron to determine what is wrong, and if you notice brown spots, then you’ll want to start treating the rhododendron as soon as you can.
+You’ll need to take a look at the rhododendron to determine what is wrong, and if you notice brown spots, you’ll want to start treating it as soon as you can.

 You can try to treat the rhododendron with fungicides to see if it helps, but many experts say that fungicides don’t seem to work.
 There are different types of fungal infections and some of them are harder to bounce back from than others.